resheku/my-awesome/README.md

 - [cdrx/django-admin-menu](https://github.com/cdrx/django-admin-menu) - A Django admin theme with a horizontal, tabbed navigation bar
 - [celery/django-celery-beat](https://github.com/celery/django-celery-beat) - Celery Periodic Tasks backed by the Django ORM
 - [certbot/certbot](https://github.com/certbot/certbot) - Certbot is EFF's tool to obtain certs from Let's Encrypt and (optionally) auto-enable HTTPS on your server.
 It can also act as a client for any other CA that uses the ACME protocol.
-- [charlax/professional-programming](https://github.com/charlax/professional-programming) - A collection of full-stack resources for programmers.
+- [charlax/professional-programming](https://github.com/charlax/professional-programming) - A collection of learning resources for curious software engineers
 - [chezou/tabula-py](https://github.com/chezou/tabula-py) - Simple wrapper of tabula-java: extract table from PDF into pandas DataFrame
 - [chrippa/livestreamer](https://github.com/chrippa/livestreamer) - Command-line utility that extracts streams from various services and pipes them into a video player of choice.
 No longer maintained, use streamlink or youtube-dl instead.
 - [chrisseto/django-include](https://github.com/chrisseto/django-include) - ORM extensions for performance-conscious perfectionists.